-ANSWER: Paragraph 51 asserts legal conclusions and therefore does not require
+ANSWER: Paragraph 51 asserts legal conclusions and therefore does not require a response.
+Paragraph 51 purports to quote from the Merger Agreement.

-Defendants respectfully refer the Court to that agreement for a complete and
+Defendants respectfully refer the Court to that agreement for a complete and accurate description of its contents.

 E. Public Statements and Non-Disparagement